wxMaxima-developers/wxmaxima/info/wxmaxima.en.md

-_wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination Ctrl+k.
-The autocompletion is context-sensitive and if activated within an unit specification for ezUnits it will offer a list of applicable units.
+_wxMaxima_ contains an autocompletion feature that is triggered via the menu (Cell/Complete Word) or alternatively by pressing the key combination Ctrl+&gt;Space&lt;.
+The autocompletion is context-sensitive.
+For example if activated within an unit specification for ezUnits it will offer a list of applicable units.

 ![ezUnits](./ezUnits.png)

-Besides completing the current commandâs or variableâs name the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
-To activate this feature press Shift+Ctrl+k or select the respective menu item (Cell/Show Template).
+Besides completing a file name, an unit name or the current commandâs or variableâs name the autocompletion is able to show a template for most of the commands indicating the type (and meaning) of the parameters this program expects.
+To activate this feature press &lt;Shift&gt;+&lt;Ctrl&gt;+&lt;Space&gt; or select the respective menu item (Cell/Show Template).

 #### Greek characters